grafana/loki/docs/design-documents/2020-03-logql-fields.md

 rate({job="prod/query-frontend"} | logfmt level [1m])
 ```

 This will automatically add the level fields as part of the stream for each stream.
-Again you should be mindful about which fields you select as this will increase the amount of stream returned.
+Again you should be mindful about which fields you select as this will increase the amount of series returned.

 Fields can also be used during dimension aggregation like stream labels: